leangjia/blender_docs/manual/movie_clip/tracking/clip/properties/track/camera.rst

    but it can be different in some special cases.
 Check camera/lens specifications in such cases.
    To set the optical center to the center of image, there is a *Set Center* button below the sliders.

+   .. tip:: Optical Center also know as Principal Point in photogrammetry.

 Lens
 ====